Darkroman/PK-Battle-Simulator/README.md

 - Mechanics are based on latest generation (except fairy, steel, and dark typing, besides the move "Bite")
 - No natures, held items, or abilities.
 - Physical/Special move split from gen 4 onward implemented.
+- A Simple A.I akin to Wild Pokemon (picks random move)

 ## PLANNED UPDATES
 - More sophisticated A.I